Bronwyn Oliver: Death and legacy

 Oliver was sometimes characterised as reclusive in both the artistic and social worlds.
 Her teacher and long-time associate Professor Ian Howard described her as having "an underlying and at times painful distrust of the relationships that are part of our everyday lives".
 Close friend and gallerist, Roslyn Oxley, observed that she was "very private.
 She stopped people entering her world a lot of the time."
 Oliver's sister, Helen, had described her as a "powerful and fragile person" while biographer Fink observed "[a] deeply asocial person, [who] nonetheless maintained longstanding friendships with a small coterie of people whom she trusted".
 The final period of Oliver's personal life was the subject of contradictory accounts.
 Oxley said that Oliver in 2006 experienced the end of a 20-year-long relationship, and obituarist Joyce Morgan, who spoke to Huon Hooke after Oliver's death, described Hooke as Oliver's "former" partner. though others writing shortly after her death did not indicate that the relationship with Hooke had ended, including an obituary by Howard, one written by art critic John McDonald, and tributes by her two biographers, Felicity Fenner and Hannah Fink.

 Some years later, author Katrina Strickland interviewed people close to Oliver, and reported they had noticed a gradual deterioration in her personality over a period of years; she became "reclusive, obsessive, anxious" as well as "difficult and impatient, and completely obsessed with her diet."
 Under the circumstances, Hooke had felt he "just wanted to be somewhere else" and left the relationship in late May 2006.
 At that point, Strickland recounted, "Oliver fell to pieces".

-Her friend Roslyn Oxley subsequently concluded that, at some point, Oliver made plans to take her own life.
+Her friend Roslyn Oxley subsequently concluded that, at some point, Oliver made plans to die of suicide.
 Journalist Sunanda Creagh interviewed Oxley, as the gallerist prepared the last exhibition of her friend's work:

 Oliver made meticulous arrangements for her final show, says Oxley.
 "She named everything and she wrote a note saying she wanted the show to go ahead.
 It was very clear.
 She finished all the work she said she would finish.
 She never let anyone down, ever.
 To be under that tension and obviously to have suicide on your mind, but to complete all the obligations before you did it ..."
 Oxley's sentence trails off.